Cucuteni–Trypillia culture: Middle period (5000–3500 BC)

-Late period (3500–3000 BCE)
+Late period (3500–3000 BC)

-During the late period, the Cucuteni–Trypillia territory expanded to include the Volyn region in northwest Ukraine, the Sluch and Horyn Rivers in northern Ukraine and along both banks of the Dnieper river near Kyiv.
+During the late period, the Cucuteni–Trypillia territory expanded to include the Volyn region in northwest Ukraine, the Sluch and Horyn Rivers in northern Ukraine and along both banks of the Dnipro river near Kyiv.
 Members of the Cucuteni–Trypillia culture who lived along the coastal regions near the Black Sea came into contact with other cultures.
 Animal husbandry increased in importance, as hunting diminished; horses also became more important.
 Outlying communities were established on the Don and Volga rivers in present-day Russia.
 Dwellings were constructed differently from previous periods, and a new rope-like design replaced the older spiral-patterned designs on the pottery.
 Different forms of ritual burial were developed where the deceased were interred in the ground with elaborate burial rituals.
 An increasingly larger number of Bronze Age artefacts originating from other lands were found as the end of the Cucuteni–Trypillia culture drew near.